 - Limit the amount of alcohol you drink while you are using this medicine.
 Too much alcohol increases your risk of lactic acidosis.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, adrenal or pituitary problems, congestive heart failure, heart disease, gallstones, high cholesterol, vitamin B12 deficiency, or a history of pancreas problems.
-Tell your doctor if you drink alcohol.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney problems, liver disease, adrenal or pituitary gland disease, heart failure, heart disease, high cholesterol, vitamin B12 deficiency, or a history of pancreatitis.

 - This medicine may cause the following problems:

 - Lactic acidosis (rare problem with too much acid in the blood, which can be life-threatening)

 - Make sure any doctor or dentist who treats you knows that you are using this medicine.
 This medicine may interact with the dye used for an x-ray or a CT scan.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.